rsmaller/carg/README.md

 For example, there is no formatter for an array of 100 pointers to functions that accept integers and return a character.
 Nor should you expect data remotely resembling that from a user.

 This library is a header-only library.
-Everything is in the `cargs.h` header, so to add this library into your project, put it in your environment's include path and include the header accordingly:
+Everything is in the `carg.h` header, so to add this library into your project, put it in your environment's include path and include the header accordingly:

 ```
-#include "cargs.h"
+#include "carg.h"
 ```

-Make sure to put the `cargs_impl.h` implementation header in your project directory as well.
+Make sure to put the `carg_impl.h` implementation header in your project directory as well.

-If for any reason you would like to create your own implementation for this library, define `CARGS_CUSTOM_IMPL` before including the `cargs.h` header.
+If for any reason you would like to create your own implementation for this library, define `CARGS_CUSTOM_IMPL` before including the `carg.h` header.

 To set up the library to use your argument vector, call `carg_init()` with the argument count and vector.